doublep/logview/README.md

 These options can be customized globally and additionally temporarily changed in each individual buffer.

+* Toggle Auto-Revert mode: `o r`
+* Toggle Auto-Revert Tail mode: `o t`
 * Toggle ‘copy only visible text’: `o v`
 * Toggle ‘search only in messages’: `o m`
 * Toggle ‘show ellipses’: `o e`

 #### Miscellaneous

+* Customize options that affect submode selection: `o S` or `C-c C-s`
 * Bury buffer: `q`
 * Universal prefix commands are bound without modifiers: `u`, `-`, `0`..`9`

+### Filters<a id="filters-explained"></a>

+In addition to level filtering, Logview supports filtering by entry’s logger name, thread and message.

+These filters are regular expression and come in two kinds: _include_ and _exclude_ filters.
+If at least one include filter is set, only those entries where relevant part matches at least one of regular expressions are shown, all others are filtered out.
+If any exclude filter is set, all entries where relevant part matches its regular expression are filtered out (regardless of any other filters) and hidden.

+Easiest way to add filters is by using `a` / `A` commands (add include/exclude name filter correspondingly), `t` / `T` (thread filters), and `m` / `M` (message filters).
+You can reset all filters of given type: `r a` for name, `r t` for thread and `r m` for message filters, `R` for all filters at once.

+However, oftentimes you need to adjust existing filters, e.g. to fix a typo or simply change one, while keeping others the same.
+For this purpose use `f` command.
+It pops up a separate buffer with all currently active filters, which you can edit as you like, using any standard Emacs features.

+Lines beginning with ‘#’ character are comments.
+They and empty lines are ignored.
+Lines for actual filters must start with certain prefix:
+‘a+ ’ (note the single trailing space!) for name inclusion filters, ‘a- ’ for name inclusion, and similart ‘t+ ’, ‘t- ’, ‘m+ ’, ‘m- ’ for thread and message filters.
+Additionally, multiline message filters must use ‘.. ’ prefix (two dots and a space) for continuation lines.
+The buffer mode has some syntax highlighting support, so you should see if anything goes wrong.
+The easiest way to figure it out is to add a few filters using commands described earlier and then open this buffer with `f` and see how they are represented.

+#### Filter regexp details

+Regular expressions can be matched against entry parts either case-sensitively or case-insensitively, depending on standard Emacs variable `case-fold-search`.

+Filters are matched against relevant entry parts as strings, not against the whole buffer.
+Therefore, you can use `^` and `$` special characters for the expected meaning.
+For example, adding `^org` as name exclusion filter will hide all entries where logger name _begins_ with string ‘org’.

+Unlike name and thread filters, message filters can span multiple lines.
+To enter linefeed in message buffer (after `m` or `M`) use `C-q C-j`.
+When editing a multiline filter with `f`, prefix all continuation lines with ‘.. ’.

+Commands `a`, `A`, `t` and `T` default to the name (or thread) of the current entry.
+You can also use `C-p` (`<up>`) to browse history of previously entered values and `C-n` (`<down>`) for a few default values.